 - living and born 1986 in Saarbrücken, Germany

-- genre: fine art: conceptual, staged, tableau, story telling, portrait, fashion – often all of them combined; besides: individual animal portraits
+- genres: fine art: conceptual, tableau, story telling, staged portrait, fashion – often combined; individual animal character studies

-- subjects: psychological and social issues like role expectation and prejudice (gender and skin color became a stylistic device for me), destruction of nature by mankind, identity (multiple sided persons, metamorphosis, development); dream and illusion; individuality of animals
+- subjects: psychological and social issues like role expectation, prejudice and identity; destruction of nature by mankind; dream and illusion; individuality of animals

-- sources of inspiration: cinema, literature, philosophy, myth and fairy tale, classical art, nature, personal experiences, fashion photography, photographs by Jimmy Nelson, Philippe Halsmann and by my grandfather
+- sources of inspiration: philosophy, cinema (especially Hitchcock), literature, myth and fairy tale, classical art, nature, fashion photography, my grandfather (see photo right), …

 - awards: 2016 ipa int. photography awards (2nd, “deeper perspective” category); 2015 Museum Haus Ludwig Saarlouis, competition “portraits in action” during their Eve Arnold exhibition (1st); for more information on credits & awards please see “Awards & Publications“.

 WHY “KYPRISATHINA PICTURES“?
-I see myself not only as a photographer or maybe “light painter”, but even more as a movie director, who is also her own author, camera woman, location scout, stylist, make-up artist, post producer – and sometimes even fashion designer and / or model (picture: photograph, painting, film/movie).
+I see myself not only as a photographer or “light painter”, but also as a film director, who is also her own author, camera woman, location scout, stylist, make-up artist, post producer – and sometimes even fashion designer and / or model.
 This gives me full control over the whole narrative.
-For this reason, I most typically work on two-people-sets: model (or better: actor) and me.
+Therefore I usually work on two-people-sets: model and me.
 A very detailed concept (story line) and careful preparation build the ground for all my series and often start weeks or even months ahead.
-The average working time from first idea to end of post-production usually takes about 40-60 hours, but often more.
+The average working time from first idea to end of post-production takes about 40-60 hours by average, but often more.

 “Unlike my usually staged people photography, my animal photos always are individual portraits; when I take a photo I don’t want to say: “This is a tiger and tigers usually look like that, do this or that, …”.
 Instead, I want to show you the tiger called X or Y, how this individual tiger looks, behaves, feels – and make you understand that it is an individual with its own character, which makes it different from any other tiger.
 It’s not coincidence that the animals on my photos often have their names shown in the description.
 To me it doesn’t matter if my animal model lives in nature or in a zoo.
 Actually, if you want to take a true and individual animal portrait, it is quite difficult to do that outside in nature, if you have only a few minutes with the wild animal, before it disappears forever, and you’ll never know if it comes back the other day – and without enough time for study or a really good guide you won’t even be able to say if it is the same individual from yesterday…!
-I fully stand behind the concept of zoos, not only because I think that in most zoos the animals are kept very well, but also because I strongly believe that for many it is the only way to survive extinction – to name only two reasons out of many.
+I fully stand behind the concept of zoos, not only because I think that in WAZA and EAZA member zoos the animals are kept very well, but also because I strongly believe that for many it is the only way to survive extinction – to name only two reasons out of many.
 Anyway, I think people who refuse zoos firstly need to be vegan and keep no pets in order to stand in for their view.”